Cooking Vegetables for a Salt-Free Diet

 Vegetables are indeed an important part of a healthy diet.
 Many people feel that cooking vegetables in fats and oils adds cholesterol to their meal.

-Please allow me to correct a mis-perception about that.
+There is a common misperception about that.
 Oils that you buy in bottled form are cholesterol-free.
-Cholesterol is found only in foods of animal origin, such as butter, milk, foods prepared with lard (which is an animal fat), any kind of meat (including fish and poultry) or meat by-product, eggs and cheese.
-So, unless you are sauteeing your vegetables in lard or bacon grease, or tossing them in with the roast or stew, you have no worries about cholesterol contamination
+Cholesterol is found only in foods of animal origin, such as butter, milk, foods prepared with lard (which is an animal fat), any kind of meat (including fish and poultry) or meat by-product (drippings, for example), eggs and cheese.

 There is some confusion in people's minds between cholesterol and saturated fats.
 Of the bottled oils, some are healthier than others.
 Canola oil and olive oil are the best choices, while palm, coconut and peanut oil are among the worst.
 The difference is in saturated fat, not cholesterol.

 Olive oil is, in fact, among the healthiest of oils to use, and is recommended in healthy diet plans.
 The key is moderation.
 You don't want any foods saturated and dripping in oil, no matter how "heart-healthy" the oil.
-It costs more, but you need less, so it balances out.
+The healthier oils do cost more, but you need less, so it balances out.

 Go for the extra-virgin olive oil, and look for first cold-pressed.
 This means it is the first pressing of the olives, done the old-fashioned way and not by machine.
 It will have the darkest color and the best flavor of the assorted olive oils sold.
-Unfortunately, it is also the most expensive of all the olive oils, but the most flavorful and healthiest.
-(Why is it that what is healthiest costs more?
-That needs to change!)
+It is also the most expensive of all the olive oils, but the most flavorful and healthiest.

 But What About Flavor?